Notre Dame High Consultation

-Glasgow City Council plan to consult this year on ending the single sex policy at Notre Dame High.
+Glasgow City Council is consulting on ending the single sex policy at Notre Dame High.
 All catchment children; girls and boys, would be able to attend their local high school together.

 EVERY VOICE MATTERS IN THE UPCOMING CONSULTATION.

 JOIN US IN LETTING GLASGOW CITY COUNCIL KNOW THAT IT’S TIME FOR CHANGE!

 Girls-only Notre Dame High is the only state funded single sex school in Scotland.
 It is the only Scottish council-run school that excludes catchment kids purely based on gender.